lyova24/force-absolute-imports/readme.md

 # `-R / --root-dir` argument to specify root dir for your imports
 # `-i / --ignore` argument to specify regex pattern of filepaths to ignore  (several values possible)
 # `-v / --verbose` argument to output extra information on hook's execution (notice: pre-commit also have this arg)
+# `-d / --dry-run` argument to execute hook without changing the code
 ```

 ##### Example of arguments usage in your .pre-commit-config.yaml